PC-Admin/perthserverplus.com/content/post/solokey-u2f/index.md

 Done.
 Please use new pin to verify key
 ```

-Generating the SSH key requires the `-O resident` flag to ensure the credential is discoverable:
+**Generating the SSH key requires the `-O resident` flag to ensure the credential is discoverable:**
 ```
-pcadmin@workstation:~$ ssh-keygen -t ed25519-sk -O resident -f ~/.ssh/michael2023-red -C "Michael Collins 2023 - Red Key - michael@perthchat.org"
+$ ssh-keygen -t ed25519-sk -O resident -f ~/.ssh/michael2023-red -C "Michael Collins 2023 - Red Key - michael@perthchat.org"
 ```

-If done properly you can check the new openssh credential on your solokey:
+**If done properly you can check the new openssh credential on your solokey:**
 ```
 $  solo key credential ls
 PIN: